-Television is the most popular medium in Ukraine by a large margin.
-According to the study by InMind for Internews Network, 77 percent of Ukrainians watch television at least once per month, while 74 percent use TV channels as their weekly source of news.
+Television is the most popular medium in Ukraine by a large margin, except social networks as a separate type of media.
+According to the study by InMind for Internews Network from 2018, 77 percent of Ukrainians watch television at least once per month, while 74 percent use TV channels as their weekly source of news.
 TV is also the most trusted medium - 56 percent of Ukrainians trust regional TV channels and 61 percent trust national TV channels.

 As mentioned before, Ukrainian media have clear links to politicians and political parties, as they belong to oligarchs who are involved in politics directly or indirectly.
 These links are the strongest in the TV sphere.
-For instance, Ukrainian politician Viktor Medvedchuk, who is closely linked to Russia’s President Vladimir Putin (his daughter’s godfather), allegedly controls 112 and NewsOne TV channels, the most popular news channels in Ukraine.
-Numerous journalist investigations have proven Medvedchuk’s connection to the owners of these channels, that often promote messages close to those advanced by several Russian media (most extremely, that Ukraine is a failed state, or that pro-European reforms are aimed at “selling” Ukrainian economy to the Western capital, or that the bringing gas prices to the market level means an economic “genocide” of the Ukrainian people).
+For instance, Ukrainian politician Viktor Medvedchuk, who is closely linked to Russia’s President Vladimir Putin (his daughter’s godfather), allegedly controls 112, ZIK and NewsOne TV channels, popular news channels in Ukraine.
+Numerous journalist investigations have proven Medvedchuk’s connection to the owners of these channels, that often promote messages close to those advanced by several Russian media (most extremely, that Ukraine is a failed state, or that pro-European reforms are aimed at “selling” Ukrainian economy to the Western capital, or that the bringing gas prices to the market level mean an economic “genocide” of the Ukrainian people).
 However, they also invite people with openly anti-Russian views, which helps these TV channels maintain a veneer of objectivity.
 However, because of their perceived pro-Russian stance, these channels have also come under increasing pressure.
-On 4 October 2018, the Ukrainian parliament voted measures intended to shut down 112 and NewsOne TV channels, both of which have regularly criticised the Ukrainian authorities and given platform to ex-president Viktor Yanukovych’s entourage and to pro-Russian views.
+On 4 October 2018, the Ukrainian parliament voted measures intended to shut down 112 and NewsOne TV channels, both of which have regularly criticized the Ukrainian authorities and given a platform to ex-president Viktor Yanukovych’s entourage and to pro-Russian views.
 The parliament addressed the National Security and Defence Council (NSDC) of Ukraine, asking it to introduce sanctions against the companies that own these TV channels and to remove their broadcasting licenses.
-As of February 2019 this has not been the case.

-People with impaired hearing do not have much choice compared to the national minorities.
-There are some programmes on Suspilne (Public), which are accompanied by the sign language interpretation and/or subtitles.
-In July 2018, Zurab Alasania, the head of Ukraine’s public broadcasting company, announced that all the programmes on all the channels of the company - national and regional alike - will be accompanied by the sign language, but there is no estimated time for implementation of this plan.
+People with impaired hearing do not have much choice compared to national minorities.
+There are some programs on Suspilne (Public), which are accompanied by sign language interpretation and/or subtitles.
+In July 2018, Zurab Alasania, the head of Ukraine’s public broadcasting company, announced that all the programs on all the channels of the company - national and regional alike - will be accompanied by the sign language, but there is no estimated time for implementation of this plan.
 Private channels rarely do sign language interpretation (there is such interpretation on Priamyi (Direct) and some other channels, however), but subtitles are more common.
-Approximately, only 10 percent of programmes are subtitled.
+Approximately, only 10 percent of programs are subtitled.
 There are more opportunities on the Internet.
-For instance, 1+1 TV channel publishes daily news programmes with sign language interpretation on its website.
+For instance, 1+1 TV channel publishes daily news programs with sign language interpretation on its website.